 This continued shopping for a better offer is what sets us apart from our competition, as no other companies (that we know of) are doing this.

-Shopping the case after we get approvals is more work for us, and it’s not easy, but we are committed to getting every heart patient the best offer possible!
+Shopping the case after we get approvals is more work for us, and it takes us more time, but we are committed to getting every heart patient the best offer possible!

 So how do we “re-shop” the case?